Sunday, May 6th, 2012

 I was so proud of all of you on Thursday night!
 You played very well, were focused, and really enjoyed yourselves.
 That is what it is all about!
 I was also impressed with your poise (that means good behavior!)- you conducted yourselves like professionals and really set the tone for the audience.
 I am so excited to continue working with you this year and to see what we can accomplish.
 You earned your day off- enjoy it because THAT NEVER HAPPENS!

-Friday, October 28th, 2011
+October 28, 2011

 Drum Battle